 The Tale of Mad Dog’s Christmas

 Christmas Eve was falling over the Big Dark Forest.
 It was so peaceful and quiet.
-The peacefulness was enough to put everyone into the Christmas spirit, no matter how big, bad and mean they were.
+The peacefulness was enough to put everyone into the Christmas spirit, no matter how big, bad, and mean they were.
 Mad Dog, the wolf, was sitting all alone in his dingy old den.
-All he had in his den was a bed, table and a little lamp.
-He had no room for anything else.
-His den was too small.
+All he had in his den was a bed, table, and a little lamp.
+He had no room for anything else because his den was too small.
 Mad Dog sat on his bed, singing Christmas carols out of a school book that he had stolen the previous day from Racum Raccoon.
 Mad Dog had tears in his eyes as he sang.

 “Well, I believe that is all the gifts until Santa comes,” said Mr. Raccoon.